spencermwoo/Cracking/KeePass/README.md

 # Background
 My friend uses [KeePass](https://keepass.info/) as a password manager and unfortunately forgot the master password.
 Normally it's a [lost cause](https://superuser.com/a/80380) to brute force however my friend believed they remembered a good chunk of the password.
-Instead of resetting a multitiude of passwords we decided to try our hand at cracking the vault.
+Instead of resetting (or losing) all those passwords we decided to try our hand at cracking the vault.
 This is our attempt.

 # Basic Crack
 Our first step was to successfully crack a simple vault.
 If this was possible we had promise in cracking the real thing.